senzei88/THUD_Raid_Tools/README.md

 # THUD-Raid-Tools
 Thud Raid Tools for Turtle WoW.
-Tracks all standard and custom Turtle WoW consumables including Jujus, Concoctions, R.O.I.D.S., and new Elixirs.
+Tracks all standard and custom Turtle WoW consumables.
 Features an easy-to-use GUI for raid leaders to verify buffs instantly.
 Coded by Senzei and Erros.
-Inspired by Method Raid Tools, A Simple Turtle Wow Raid inpection and annoument Raid Addon
+Inspired by Method Raid Tools.

 /trt will open this window showing all class buffs as well as consumables they are hoverable to see what you are missing
 <img width="1551" height="827" alt="image" src="https://github.com/user-attachments/assets/732acd64-dccf-4a1a-9244-df2e7ad8522f" />